vannayan/cs1302-api-app/meta/DEADLINE.md

 > If you could start the project over from scratch, what do
 > you think might do differently and why?

 I would definitely try to see if I can implement any new functions for the user to make it easier or even more interactive.
 I also realized that implementing methods step-by-step was very important as it's more organized than trying to solve two different APIs at once.
+I do also want to go back and figure out why I have to press the "Load" button twice to refresh the output.